DirkSonguer/uwp-technocoid-v10/README.md

 ﻿# Technocoid v10

-This is simple VJ style app.
+This is a simple VJ style app.
 It is used as an experiment to learn more about UWP in regards to real time media handling.

 Note that the goal of this app was not to create a polished VJ app, but to learn some